 Row 25: k2 tog.
 End off.

 Use a dark green yarn to create small lines on the leaf.
-You can do slip stitches with a crochet hook or embroid it with a big eye needle.
+You can do slip stitches with a crochet hook or embroider it with the big eye needle.
 Try position the lines as shown in the picture below.
 Attach the leaf to the hat near the stem.
 If you want to make small spiral things (I just found out that they’re called “tendrils”) as well, then you can just do chain sts with a crochet hook.
 Make each one at about 3-4 inches long and then twist them it into spiral with your fingers.
 Then attach them at the base of the stem.
 I think that pretty much it.
 Hope you have fun making this pumpkin hat.
 Enjoy!

 Hope I don't leave anything else.
 If you find any mistake, please give me a shout.
 Thanks!